-Through rigorous review, revision, and implementation guided by the Five-Year POS Plan, continuous POS improvement will provide every student the opportunity to continue their education and secure gainful employment.
+Through rigorous review, revision, and implementation guided by the Five-Year POS Plan, continuous POS improvement provides every student the opportunity to continue their education and secure gainful employment.
 The review, revision, and implementation of programs is designed with the end-in-mind and focus on elements to further accelerate student achievement within the program of study model.
 Revised programs should always be student-centered and focus on advancing equitable and efficient instructional practices.
 An annual review by PAC members should focus on progress made toward meeting metrics and targets identified in the POS Plan.
 The Delaware Department of Education, CTE & STEM education associates are available to assist LEAs in program of study review and revision.
-If an LEA would like technical assistance, please contact the CTE & STEM policy advisor (see Appendix B).
+If an LEA would like technical assistance, please contact DDOE's CTE & STEM Education Associates (see Appendix B).